geekodour/o/content/docs/others/agenda_2022.md

 what the year is **not** about:

 -   not about doing a lot of research.
+-   not about making a lot of money

 what the year is about(ordered by priority):

 -   about making your mind and body healthy
 -   about building pipelines for inspiration, planning, execution and money
 -   about going back to the fundamentals
--   about taking long term bets
 -   about fixing human relationships
+-   about building things that puts me in the habit of building
 -   about putting myself in a position where i can help myself and others if required
+-   about taking long term bets

 All of this is also based on the fact that accomplishing my goals in "certain ways" will bring me true joy(i am pretty sure about this one).
 2023 should be